top of page

 We may want to purchase equipment or aids that help the person we’re caring for.
 Ultimately, direct payments give us more choice and control over the care support we receive.

 Direct payments are usually arranged by our local council or social service department.
-Our carers’ guide to getting paid home care includes information on how to arrange a needs assessment to set up direct payments.
+Our carers’ guide to getting paid home care explores how to arrange a needs assessment to set up direct payments.

 What are wills and trusts?